OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 An optional value that defines the maximum time in seconds for a deployment to make progress before it is considered to be failed.
 If this value is not specified, it will default to `600` seconds (or 10 minutes).

-This value affects [Blue/Green deployments](#bluegreen-deployment-strategy), which will point the service to the new deployment only once the new deployment has succeeded.
+This value affects [Blue/Green deployments](#bluegreen-deployment-strategy), which will point the service to the new deployment only after the new deployment has succeeded.

 ### Add Label